MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 # Monitoring

-With Aure Data Factory it's very easy to keep an overview of all the data pipeline runs in the solution space.
+With Azure Data Factory it's straightforward to keep an overview of all the data pipeline runs in the solution space.
 You can quickly see which pipelines ran over a period of time and how it was triggered.

 ![](2021-04-16-11-37-12.png)

 ![](2021-04-16-11-37-41.png)

-Every pipeline is setup in modular fashion.
-The monitoring function gives you an easy overview of which modules were running successfully or which one caused the pipeline to stop.
+Every pipeline is set up in a modular fashion.
+The monitoring function gives you an accessible overview of which modules were running successfully or which one caused the pipeline to stop.

 ![](2021-04-16-11-37-59.png)

-For data flows it's even possible to see how each action performed and how many rows very processed etc.
+For data flows, it's even possible to see how each action performed and how many rows were processed, etc.

 ![](2021-04-16-11-38-32.png)

-In case of errors it's very easy to find the root cause as the errors are pretty detailed
+In case of errors, it's easy to find the root cause as the errors are pretty detailed.

->For stored procedures the error message of the lowest subroutine is returned making it easy to get to the root cause of the bug.
+>For stored procedures, the error message of the lowest subroutine is returned, making it easy to get to the root cause of the bug.

 ![](2021-04-16-11-38-58.png)